E69-Heracles/dangerzone/README.md

   * Perl   : 5.18.2
   * OS     : Ubuntu 14.04.5 LTS Trusty

+A lot of effort should be done in order to refactor the code to minimize bugs:

+  * make_attack_page.pl has a lot of duplicated code with badc_par_2.pl

 ## Credits

 You will find JG10r_Dutertre's BADC 1.0 credits [here](./install.txt).